rubatopy/rubato/docs/source/tutorials/platformer/step5.rst

 Main Menu
 *********

 Every good game needs a menu screen.
-In rubato, it's recommended to create a new scene for menus.
-We'll do this in a new file named :code:`main_menu.py`.
-Here is the code needed for it.
+For our platformer, we'll make a new scene for the main menu.
+Create a new file named :code:`main_menu.py`.
+Here's the code needed for implementing the basic menu.

 .. literalinclude:: ../../../../demo/platformer_stripped/main_menu.py
     :caption: main_menu.py